Ideas for Healthy, High Calorie Meals and Snacks

 Chili with sour cream, cheese, and tortilla strips

-Cream soups: chicken noodle, broccoli cheese, baked potato
+Cream soups: chicken and dumplings, broccoli cheese, baked potato

 Pot pies